 A Quick Note On Parametric Insurance

 Since payments are based on a triggering event and not on the actual physical damage, the amount paid out may be lower or higher than the actual loss.
-This is called basis risk and it's something that both insurers and insureds need to consider.
+This is called basis risk and it's something that insurers need to consider.

 Proof-Of-Loss is Required in the United States

-The term "parametric" only refers to an event that triggers a payment.
+The term "parametric" only refers to an event that initiates a pay out mechanism.
 Therefore, its application goes beyond the insurance industry.
 For example, other risk transfer products, such as derivatives, can be considered as parametric triggers.

-To distinguish parametric insurance from gambling, regulators in the U.S. require "proof-of-loss."
+To distinguish this type of insurance from gambling, regulators in the U.S. require "proof-of-loss."
 The insured has to prove that an actual loss had occurred before the payment is made.
 However, showing proof of a loss isn't necessarily cumbersome — U.S. regulators accept things like images taken with drones and text messages from customers.

 So, the U.S. insurance market has found a workaround that preserves the main advantages of parametric solutions while adhering to regulatory requirements.

-Advantages of Parametric Insurance Policies Over Traditional Insurance
+Advantages of Parametric Insurance Policies Over Traditional Policies

-While parametric insurance solutions may still be in their early stages, the ability to deliver automatic payment in a data-driven world helps it fill the gaps created by traditional indemnity.
+While parametric solutions may still be in their early stages, the ability to deliver automatic payment in a data-driven world helps it fill the gaps created by traditional insurance products.